WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-tutorial/creating-dynamic-blocks.md

 * The built-in `save` function just returns `null` because the rendering is performed server-side.
 * The server-side rendering is a function taking the block attributes and the block inner content as arguments, and returning the markup (quite similar to shortcodes)

-## Live rendering in Gutenberg editor
+## Live rendering in the block editor

 Gutenberg 2.8 added the [`<ServerSideRender>`](/packages/components/src/server-side-render) block which enables rendering to take place on the server using PHP rather than in JavaScript.